sigurdo/mytaktlausvev/README.md

 Orchestra-specific details are made generic and configurable from [TOML](https://toml.io/en/) files.

+If you want to set up a website for your student orchestra as quickly and easily as possible, follow [this guide](guides/set_up_custom_student_orchestra_website/0_intro.md).

 ## Installation

 Requires Python 3 and Docker (with docker compose).